SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/authentication/bearer-token-generation-1.md

 <Callout icon="💡" theme="default">
   ### *Tip*

-  *If you do not have the Postman application, you can download it[here](https://www.postman.com/downloads/) or register for an online Postman account, respectively.*
+  *If you do not have the Postman application, you can download it [here](https://www.postman.com/downloads/) or register for an online Postman account, respectively.*
 </Callout>

 1. After successfully logging in, on your workspace toolbar, select **New** > **HTTP** .
 Alternatively, on your workspace, select **+** tab to add a new HTTP request tab.